elemel/fungeoneer/docs/chapters/04/sleight-of-hand.md

 <pre><code>{{ problem.map | safe }}</code></pre>

 This dungeon introduces tiles with stack operations: duplicators (marked `:`), swappers (marked `\`), and altars (marked `_`).
 When you trigger a duplicator tile, duplicate the number at the top of the stack.
 For a swapper tile, swap the two numbers at the top of the stack.
 For an altar tile, pop and discard a number from the stack.
+This is called dropping.
+Dropping a number only affects the stack, while leaving the tile unchanged.

 After how many ticks do you leave the dungeon?